rhysseddon/Flags-Quiz-MS2-Project-/README.md

     * [Acknowledgements](#Acknowledgements)

 ## Purpose
-The flags quiz game is a fun and educational tool used to test or improve your knowledge of the world’s flags.
+The Flags quiz game is a fun and educational tool used to test or improve your knowledge of the world’s flags.
 A flag is displayed to the user and they will have to input the correct country that the flag belongs to.
 The reason for creating this project is for my second milestone project for a software development course I am undertaking with the Code Institute.

 ## User Stories
-- User 1: "As a visiting user I am wanting to learn the flags of the world to improve my geography knowledge."
+- User 1: "As a visiting user I am wanting to learn the flags of the world to improve my geographical knowledge."
 - User 2: "As a visiting user I would like to see the number of questions available for me to answer."
 - User 3: "As a visiting user I would like to be able to reset the game when I reach the end."

 ## UX

 ## Strategy
 As the site owner my goal is to build a game to make learning the flags of the world a fun experience, as when having fun whilst learning is proven to make students more engaged whilst also helping students retain information better because the process is both enjoyable and memorable.

 The target audience of the game is: